Student Loans Not on Credit Report: Why Could They Have Disappeared and What It Does and Doesn't Mean

+Student loans not on credit report – why?
+What happened?
 Student loans disappear from credit reports 7.5 years from the date they are paid in full, charged-off, or entered default.
-Education debt can reappear if you dig out of default with consolidation or loan rehabilitation.
+However, education debt can reappear if you dig out of default with consolidation or loan rehabilitation.

 Student loans can have an outsized impact on your credit score.
 Most student loan borrowers have more than one loan showing on their credit report.
 If they pay on time and keep their loans in good standing, the credit scoring models will increase their score.
 And suppose they fall behind and enter delinquency.
 In that case, their student loan servicer will send negative information to the credit bureaus for each loan.
 But what happens to your score if your student loan shows closed on your credit report?